Dorset-Council-UK/GIFramework-Maps-Admin-Guide/docs/db/search-definitions.md

 - `MaxResults` - The maximum number of results to return from the service
 - `ZoomLevel` - The zoom level to zoom to when a user clicks a search result.
 Optional if a geometry path, column or minimum bounding rectangle is defined
 - `EPSG` - The EPSG code of the geometry returned
-- `ValidationRegex` - An optional Regular Expression to validate the search qurey against.
+- `ValidationRegex` - An optional Regular Expression to validate the search query against.
 If a search query doesn't match the regualr expression, it won't even be attempted.
 Leave blank for no validation
 - `SupressGeom` - A boolean indicating if the returned geometry should be supressed or not.
 This prevents a pin, line or polygon from being drawn on the map when a user clicks on a search result

 The next block of columns are filled in depending on the `Discriminator' column.
 These are different depending on the type of search definition you are creating.